ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why gurus sell the fantasy of success.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the illusion of control through effort.

 ---